Deskwood/Drone-SA-Comms/corasat/decision_support_parameters.md

 Notes:
 - Move scores start at 0.0 and add each component; the final score is rounded to 2 decimals in the log.
 - All movement components use the drone's `local_board` knowledge (not ground truth).
-- Chebyshev distance is used for all distance calculations.
+- Chebyshev distance is used for waypoint timing and sector distance; leg corridor distance uses Euclidean distance.
 - Neighborhood potential notes include per-direction bonuses (n, ne, e, se, s, sw, w, nw) scaled by `neighborhood_potential`, plus the total.
 - Parameter values live in `Code/corasat/config.json` under `decision_support.scoring`.
+- When a config key is missing, the default in `Drone_Support.py` is used (see "Config keys expected by code but missing").

 ## Derived terms used below